-Income: National average income sits at $54,110.
-Working for the government pays around $60,570 while working as a wiring installer, and a contractor earns them about $52,190 per year.
+Annual Income: National average income sits at $60,040.
+Working for the government pays around $63,640 while working as a wiring installer, and a contractor earns about $58,760 per year.

-Job Description: Electrical wiring is not the only structure electricians install and repair; telephone lines, control systems, and even circuits of homes and businesses need the skilled hands of electricians.
+Job Role: Electrical wiring is not the only structure electricians install and repair.
+They also repair telephone lines, control systems, and even circuits of homes and businesses that need the skilled hands of electricians.
 Strict safety protocols must always be in place.
 They also perform routine maintenance.

-Educational or Training Requirement: There are certifications and training for circuitry and standard safety procedures.
+Educational or Training Requirement: Trade jobs in this field require certifications and training for electrical systems, circuitry, and standard safety procedures.
 A lot of current electricians learn on the job, so apprenticeships are very common in the industry.

 Job Description: Carpenters deal not only with wooden structures for homes and buildings; they are trained to build using other materials like fiberglass and plastic.
 A very hands-on job, carpentry sets a unique role in a society where homeownership and structural accuracy matter.

 Educational or Training Requirement: There are technical schools that offer certifications.
-In this industry, actual skill is considered more valuable than certifications, but specialized skill and state licenses lead to better opportunities.
+In this industry, actual skill is considered more valuable than certifications, but specialized skills and state licenses lead to better opportunities.
 Construction managers often begin their careers as carpenters and work their way up.

 Funeral Service Worker